 Temperature Effects on Daily Price-normal Variation.

 Deviations between daily price and monthly price draw are driven solely by daily HDD, which is a combination of the monthly HDD draw and daily shape, as noted above.
 Effects of daily temperatures are modeled as an exponential effect on prices, as daily temperature moves up and down relative to the average daily temperature.
 A different daily price/temperature factor was calculated for each month of the year and applied to the full 20-year period.
 To calculate the daily price-temperature factor, a target standard deviation of daily prices was selected.
 Then the factor estimated that, when applied to expected daily temperatures and the 20-year average monthly price, it would result in daily prices exhibiting the target standard deviation.

 Temperature Effects on Daily Price-jump Statistics.
+The

-The jump statistics to estimate a price blow-out require defining the temperature threshold at which such daily price events can occur, the probability of occurrence if that temperature threshold is exceeded, and the magnitude of the blow-out.
+jump statistics to estimate a price blow-out require defining the temperature threshold at which such daily price events can occur, the probability of occurrence if that temperature threshold is exceeded, and the magnitude of the blow-out.
 Using daily price data back to 1999, the first step was to develop a definition of "price blow-out."
-Analysis of the data shows a few instances where daily prices exceed the daily average price by more than 40%.
+Analysis of the data shows a few instances where daily prices exceed the daily average price by more than 40 percent.
 This was used as the definition of a blow-out event.
 The warmest temperature at which daily prices exceeded the average daily price for the month occurred at 21 HDD (39 degrees average daily temperature).
 The probability of a jump event occurring was calculated by examining the number of days that a jump event occurred at each basin, divided by the total number of days in the historic period with HDD at 21 HDD or higher.
-For example, during the period, there were 257 days where HDD was 21 HDD or greater.
-Daily prices were 40% or greater on 9 of those days.
-Thus, at the HDD threshold of 21 HDD, the probability of a jump event occurring was calculated to be 9/257= 3.5%.
-If the jump occurred, the magnitude was calculated as follows: When the spread between daily prices exceeded average daily prices by 40% or more, the average percentage increase was used.
+For example, during the period, there were 257 days where was calculated to be 9/257= 3.5 percent.
+If the jump occurred, the magnitude was calculated as follows: When the spread between daily prices exceeded average daily prices by 40 percent or more, the average percentage increase was used.
 For Sumas, this was a jump multiplier of 1.53.